Locations:

 Somatic symptom disorder can occur in children, adolescents and adults, and it usually begins by age 30.

-People assigned female at birth (AFAB) are 10 times more likely to have somatic symptom disorder than people assigned male at birth (AMAB).
+People assigned female at birth (AFAB) are 10 times more likely to be diagnosed with somatic symptom disorder than people assigned male at birth (AMAB).

 How common is somatic symptom disorder?